thezzw/OpenGL-Sample/README.md

 * __OpenGLSample__

     1. Open `build/OpenGLSample.sln` with _Visual Studio_.
-    2. Right click one project with **exe_** as the frefix  and select it as start project.
+    2. Right click one project with **exe_** as the prefix  and select it as start project.
     ![](assets/readme/vs_config_0.png)
     3. Click run button.
     ![](assets/readme/vs_effect_material.gif)